laowantong/paroxython/README.md

 - a `while` loop (`flow/loop/while`) with a late exit (`flow/loop/exit/late`);
 - a little bit of voodoo on lists (`type/sequence/list/literal/empty` and `call/method/sequence/list/append`);
 - a simple [tuple assignment](https://openbookproject.net/thinkcs/python/english3e/tuples.html#tuple-assignment) (`var/assignment/parallel`);
 - a “sliding” tuple assignment (`var/assignment/parallel/slide`).
-If the denomination is unique to us, the pattern itself occurs in a number of programs: implementations of [C-finite sequence](https://en.wikipedia.org/wiki/Constant-recursive_sequence) with C greater than 1, [Greatest Common Divisor](https://en.wikipedia.org/wiki/Greatest_common_divisor), [Quicksort](https://en.wikipedia.org/wiki/Quicksort), etc.
+If the denomination is unique to us, the pattern itself occurs in a number of programs: implementations of [C-finite sequences](https://en.wikipedia.org/wiki/Constant-recursive_sequence) with C greater than 1, [Greatest Common Divisor](https://en.wikipedia.org/wiki/Greatest_common_divisor), [Quicksort](https://en.wikipedia.org/wiki/Quicksort), etc.

 The magic command `%%paroxython` (corresponding to the subcommand [`tag`](https://laowantong.github.io/paroxython/cli/cli_tag.html)) only scratches the surface of the system.
-As demonstrated above, to estimate the learning cost of the features and get actionable recommendations, you will need to call [`collect`](https://laowantong.github.io/paroxython/cli/cli_collect.html) and [`recommend`](https://laowantong.github.io/paroxython/cli/cli_recommend.html) from the console.
+As shown before, to estimate the learning cost of the features and get actionable recommendations, you will need to call [`collect`](https://laowantong.github.io/paroxython/cli/cli_collect.html) and [`recommend`](https://laowantong.github.io/paroxython/cli/cli_recommend.html) from the console.

 # Read them